DevoAllen/Awesome-Reasoning-Economy-Papers/README.md

 <!-- omit in toc -->
 ## 📢 Updates
+- **2025.05**: We have updated the related work discussed in the [special issue](https://github.com/DevoAllen/Awesome-Reasoning-Economy-Papers/issues/2) to this repo.
+These updates will be formally integrated into the next version of paper.
+We warmly welcome any discussions or feedback.
 - **2025.03**: We released a github repo to record papers related with reasoning economy.
 Feel free to cite or open pull requests.

 <!-- omit in toc -->